-Slavery and enslavement are both the state and the condition of being a slave, who is someone forbidden to quit their service for another person (a slaver), while treated as property.
-Slavery typically involves the enslaved person being made to perform some form of work while also having their location dictated by the slaver.
+Slavery and enslavement are both the state and the condition of being a slave, who is someone forbidden to quit their service for another person (an enslaver) who treats that slave as their property.
+Slavery typically involves the enslaved person being made to perform some form of work while also having their location dictated by the enslaver.
 Historically, when people were enslaved, it was often because they were indebted, or broke the law, or suffered a military defeat; other forms of slavery were instituted along demographic lines such as race.
-The duration of their enslavement was either for life or for a fixed period of time after which freedom would be granted.
+The duration of their enslavement might be for life, or for a fixed period of time, after which freedom would be granted.
 Although most forms of slavery are explicitly involuntary and involve the coercion of the enslaved, there also exists voluntary slavery, entered into by the enslaved to pay a debt or obtain money for some purpose.
 In the course of human history, slavery was a typical feature of civilization, and legal in most societies, but it is now outlawed in all countries of the world, except as punishment for crime.In chattel slavery, the enslaved person is legally rendered the personal property (chattel) of the slave owner.
 In economics, the term de facto slavery describes the conditions of unfree labour and forced labour that most slaves endure.In 2019, approximately 40 million people, of whom 26 percent were children, were enslaved throughout the world despite it being illegal.
 In the modern world, more than 50 percent of enslaved people provide forced labour, usually in the factories and sweatshops of the private sector of a country's economy.
-In the industrialised countries, human trafficking is a modern variety of slavery; in the unindustrialised countries, enslavement by debt bondage is a common form of enslaving a person, such as captive domestic servants, forced marriage, and child soldiers.
+In the industrialised countries, human trafficking is a modern variety of slavery; in the non-industrialised countries, enslavement by debt bondage is a common form of enslaving a person, such as captive domestic servants, forced marriage, and child soldiers.

 Source: Slavery (wikipedia.org)